 - Body Horror

-- The Cutie: Subverted by Blair Brown as Emily, who as a PhD in physical anthropology (she seems to be largely a primatologist or a behaviorist) still dresses like a teenager in The Sixties.
+- The Cutie: Subverted by Blair Brown as Emily, who as a PhD in physical anthropology (she seems to be largely a primatologist or a behaviorist) and mother of two small daughters still dresses like a teenager in The Sixties.
 Hoewever, she's a genius, and her relationship with Eddie Jessup is as much intellectual as it is sexual.
 She also spends a good deal of time in Africa... studying baboons, which is not the most glorious fieldwork.

 - Dumb Is Good: Averted, even directly assaulted.
 The movie is a love ode to the self-made nobility of its intellectual characters.